-After restoring a VM client, you are unable to boot due to the blue screen errors on the VM with a Windows guest operating system.
+After restoring a virtual machine (VM) client, you are unable to boot due to the blue screen errors on the VM with a Windows guest operating system.

 Some older versions of Windows may have been backed up on an older VM hardware version, during the restore, the host will default to the latest hardware version that ESX will support:

 ESX 5.1 = 9